-2 The amount of net realized and unrealized gain per share does not correspond with the amounts reported within the Statements of Changes due to the timing of capital share transactions of Fund shares and fluctuating market values during the fiscal year.
+The amount of net realized and unrealized gain per share does not correspond with the amounts reported within the Statements of Changes due to the timing of capital share transactions of Fund shares and fluctuating market values during the fiscal year ended.

-3 Total return is calculated assuming an initial investment made at the net asset value at the beginning of the period, reinvestment of all dividends and distributions at net asset value during the period and redemption on the last day of the period.
-For the periods in which the investment advisor waived advisory fees, the total return would have been lower if certain expenses had not been waived.
+Total return is calculated assuming an initial investment made at the net asset value at the beginning of the period, reinvestment of all dividends and distributions at net asset value during the period and redemption on the last day of the period.
+Total return calculated for a period of less than one year is not annualized.
+For the periods in which the investment adviser waived advisory fees, the total return would have been lower if certain expenses had not been waived.

-4 The investment advisor had contractually agreed to limit the advisory fee to 0.18% through October 31, 2020.
+The investment adviser had contractually agreed to limit the advisory fee to 0.18% through October 31, 2020.
 On October 31, 2020, the contractual waiver expired and the advisory fee was permanently reduced to 0.18%.